History of ABS-CBN: Digital terrestrial television

-High-definition television
+High-definition television, and modernization of broadcast facilities and contents

+ABS-CBN HD was a Philippine pay television channel, working as the high-definition feed of ABS-CBN.
+It was launched on October 3, 2015 initially on Sky Cable and Destiny Cable and later on iWant (now iWantTFC), Sky On Demand, and Sky Direct, broadcasting in 1080i at a frame rate of 50 fps (via Sky Direct) or at 60fps.
+The network including its HD feed dissolved on May 5, 2020 at 7:52 pm following TV Patrol.
+It was replaced by Kapamilya Channel HD on June 13, 2020.

-In 2007, ABS-CBN produced the first ever Filipino TV series to be shot in high-definition.
+In 2007, ABS-CBN began producing contents in high-definition.
 This was Rounin, a science fiction, fantasy series created by Erik Matti.
-This was followed by Budoy in 2011.
+This was followed by ABS-CBN's drama anthology Maalaala Mo Kaya from 2008 to 2022 (with the episodes being letterboxed if aired on standard definition television (SDTV)).
+The network's first Christmas station ID to be produced in high definition is the 2010–2011's Ngayong Pasko Magniningning ang Pilipino from November 4, 2010 to January 2011.
+The second ABS-CBN series to be produced in HD is Budoy in 2011.
 Prior to this, big-budget series like Esperanza, Mula sa Puso, Pangako Sa 'Yo, and Kay Tagal Kang Hinintay were shot in 16mm film with a 4:3 aspect ratios while low budget series, on the other hand, were shot in smaller formats.
-ABS-CBN's drama anthology Maalaala Mo Kaya was produced in 16:9 aspect ratio from 2008 to 2022 (with the episodes being letterboxed if aired on standard definition television (SDTV)).
 The network's last drama series to be produced in 4:3 aspect ratio is Moon of Desire which aired from March 31 to August 15, 2014, while the last program overall to be produced and aired on a said aspect ratio are the ABS-CBN News and Current Affairs programs such as Umagang Kay Ganda, TV Patrol, and Bandila where they were switched to high definition (1080i, 16:9 HDTV) format on April 2, 2018.
 Beginning with Sana Bukas pa ang Kahapon on June 16, 2014, all of ABS-CBN's TV series were all produced in high-definition format.
 Ningning was the first Filipino TV series to be broadcast in HD on October 5, 2015, while Maalaala Mo Kaya was the first mini-series to do so the day before.
 On the other hand, the first ever locally produced live entertainment program to be broadcast in HD was the musical variety show ASAP on October 4, 2015.
-The aspect ratio of the network's break bumper was changed from 4:3 to 16:9 on June 13, 2016 (coinciding with the media conglomerate's 70th anniversary).
+The aspect ratio of the network's break bumper was changed from 4:3 to 16:9 on June 13, 2016.
 Overall, TV broadcast contents on ABS-CBN in 4:3 aspect ratio were originally aired and produced until April 1, 2018.
 Since April 2, 2018, broadcast contents on ABS-CBN are now all in 16:9 aspect ratio thus the network phased out the production of contents in 4:3 ratio on the said date.